Medical Education Fellowship Faculty

 Richard G. Byrne, MD

-Assistant Program Director, Emergency Medicine Residency
+Director, Simulation and Procedures, Emergency Medicine Residency

 Assistant Professor of Emergency Medicine, CMSRU